 For many people, organized religion offers the necessary structure, a weekly reminder that there is more to life and afterlife than budgeting and blackness.
 Others find a different or overlapping source.
 Since I was a boy, fishing has been my special window to the spirit.
 It is not the only window, and not for everyone.
 But for some of us, it is good.

 As the day moved from dawn to dusk, I waded into the calm water, lifted the rod and let loose of the line.
 I watched my boys along the shore.
 The younger one, who had temporarily given up on fishing, joyfully hauled his catch of the day, an old bucket, across the mud flat.
 The older boy had taken his rod into a thicket where there was a secluded pool.
 Perhaps, in that place, he was immersed in that quietest, strongest of voices.

 Sometimes the rhythm of the rod is like a chant or the swinging of incense.
 Sometimes I can almost feel the water bulge and know that a fish is rising beneath it.
 Now a trout lifted itself, caught the sunset on its orange flank, and above the water stopped in time, as did my children and the world.

 And then life went on.
 In a few hours, the boys and I would begin to miss their mother, and we would head home more amazed by the sunrise and sunset, by light and dark, by small muddy shoes on the stairs or the sound of my wife’s hairbrush, by the smallest of moments.

 is chairman emeritus of the Richard Louv Children & Nature Network and author of LAST CHILD IN THE WOODS: Saving Our Children from Nature-Deficit Disorder and THE NATURE PRINCIPLE.
-This essay is adapted from one of his earlier books, THE WEB OF LIFE.
+This essay first appeared on the C&NN site on Nov.
+21st, 2012.
+It is adapted from an earlier book, THE WEB OF LIFE.

 Follow Rich on Facebook and on Twitter @RichLouv